gabrielmj33/gametrack/docs/use-cases.md

 **Preconditions:**

-1. None.
+1. The guide must be publicly available.

 **Main Flow:**

-1. The actor searches for a guide or accesses a guide through the community.
+1. The actor accesses the GameTrack community.
-2. The system searches for the requested guide.
+2. The actor selects a guide.
 3. The system displays the guide and its related game.

 **Alternative Flows:**

-* If the requested guide does not exist, the system displays an appropriate error message.
+* If the requested guide does not exist or is no longer publicly available, the system displays an appropriate message.

 **Postconditions:**